Poet. Writer. Teacher. Martian.

 RICHARD LEIS is a writer of literary, speculative, and horror short stories and poems.
 His stories have appeared in The Molotov Cocktail and anthologies published by Crone Girls Press and House of Zolo.
-His poems have been published in various journals, including Star*Line, Eye to the Telescope, Impossible Archetype, The Laurel Review, Manzano Mountain Review, and the Adult Children anthology from Wising Up Press.
+His poems have been published in various journals, including The Magazine of Fantasy & Science Fiction, Star*Line, Eye to the Telescope, Impossible Archetype, The Laurel Review, Manzano Mountain Review, Harpy Hybrid Review, and the Adult Children anthology from Wising Up Press.
 He has been recognized for his work with multiple nominations for the Pushcart Prize and as a finalist in the Tucson Festival of Books Literary Awards in 2018 and 2021.

 “Ride an explosion, walk on another rocky surface, collect some samples, more vials, return with the samples on top of another explosion.
 We can be there to cheer them on.